ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 ## What is a RayJob?

-A RayJob manages 2 things:
+A RayJob manages two aspects:

 * **RayCluster**: Manages resources in a Kubernetes cluster.
 * **Job**: A Kubernetes Job runs `ray job submit` to submit a Ray job to the RayCluster.